fweiss/wireless-switch/README.md

 - tree view source code navigation

 When you use an external IDE and the Arduino IDE, it's recommend to set the Arduino IDE into "external Editor" mode.
-In this mode, the Arduino IDE, will not allow editing and automaticall scan the file system for changes.
+In this mode, the Arduino IDE UI will disbale editing and automatically scan the file system for changes.

 Preferences > use External Editor